-Our New Peer Mentor Program for 2017, Thanks to Infinite Hero Foundation
+Our Peer Mentor Program launched in 2017, Thanks to Infinite Hero Foundation

 Background: After the loss of program participant and combat infantry veteran Brian Walton to suicide in March 2016, Project Sanctuary’s graduate families and team members instantly felt called to reach out and connect with one another.
 When a search for a peer mentorship program that would provide a cadre of specific elements to both support veterans in need and preserve and support the peer mentors themselves found none that met our criteria, the idea for Walton’s Warriors was born.

 Launch: With generous funding from Infinite Hero Foundation for the pilot, Project Sanctuary launched Walton’s Warriors Peer Mentorship Program at an organizational retreat in December 2016.
-The pilot program aims to train and graduate up to 25 peer mentors throughout 2017.
+The pilot program trained 20 peer mentors throughout 2017.

 - Self-care: Since many of our peer mentors are living with post-traumatic stress and traumatic brain injury themselves, establishing a routine for self-care and preservation is critical.